cardano-scaling/hydra/docs/monthly/2023-01-monthly.md

 tags: [monthly]
 ---

-This report summarizes the work on Hydra since December 2022 and serves as preparation for the monthly review meeting, where the teams update major project stakeholders on recent developments to gather their feedback on the proposed plan forward.
+This report summarizes the work on Hydra since December 2022.
+It serves as preparation for the monthly review meeting, where the teams update major project stakeholders on recent developments to gather their feedback on the proposed plan forward.